59 Low Growing Perennial Plants For Garden Edges and Borders

 Woolly Yarrow is an excellent choice of groundcover in hot, dry, and sunny climates.

-The Woolly Yarrow boasts a bushy appearance with both its leaves and flowers.
+The woolly yarrow boasts a bushy appearance with both its leaves and flowers.
 It blooms in the spring, keeping its dense yellow clusters through summer.
 It fills in nicely, making it an excellent choice for a garden edge.

 Share This Post